 Stand alone employer events

-Sometimes businesses or employer groups work with the Department of Education, Sport and Culture and their schools to develop a stand alone employer event.
-For an initial discussion around planning this type of event please contact the DESC Careers Team via firstname.lastname@example.org to discuss how the event could support wider Careers Education planning and delivery.
-For example, working in partnership with employers has enabled the planning of successful STEMfest and mini STEMfest events for Primary aged children.
+Sometimes businesses or employer groups work with the Department of Education, Sport and Culture and their schools to develop a stand alone employer event with a particular focus.
+For an initial discussion around planning this type of event please contact the DESC Careers Team via Helen.Hillier@sch.im to discuss how the event could support wider Careers Education planning and delivery.
+For example, working in partnership with employers has enabled the planning of successful STEMfest events for Primary aged children.